 An email sequence is a series of pre-written emails sent automatically in a specific order and at scheduled intervals to a select audience.

-As a rule, email sequences are used for lead nurturing, onboarding new users, promoting products, or delivering a course of information.
-The aim of sending automated email sequences is to seamlessly guide recipients through the sales funnel right to a conversion (commonly a purchase decision).
+Email sequences are generally used for lead nurturing, onboarding new users, promoting products, or delivering other types of content.
+The aim of sending automated email sequences is to seamlessly guide recipients through the sales funnel to a conversion (commonly a purchase decision).

 Difference between email drip campaign and email sequence